Harry Caray: Personal life

 Caray was the uncle of actor Tim Dunigan, known for playing many roles on both the screen and stage.
 His son Skip Caray followed him into the booth as a baseball broadcaster with the Atlanta Braves.
 Caray's broadcasting legacy was extended to a third-generation, as his grandson Chip Caray replaced Harry as the Cubs' play-by-play announcer from 1998 to 2004.
-Chip served as the Braves television announcer on Bally Sports South, with his brother Josh serving as Director of Broadcasting and Baseball Information for the (Huntsville, AL) Rocket City Trash Pandas.
-Chip is currently a broadcaster for the St. Louis Cardinals; on January 23, 2023, it was announced Chip would become the play-by-play announcer for the Cardinals, taking over for longtime broadcaster Dan McLaughlin.
-The Carays expanded to a fourth generation in 2022 when Chip's twin sons Chris and Stefan were named broadcasters for the Amarillo Sod Poodles.
+Chip served as the Braves television announcer on Bally Sports South, with his brother Josh serving as Director of Broadcasting and Baseball Information for the minor league Rocket City Trash Pandas.
+Chip is currently a broadcaster for the St. Louis Cardinals.
+The Carays expanded to a fourth generation in 2022 when Chip's twin sons Chris and Stefan were named broadcasters for the minor league Amarillo Sod Poodles.
+For the 2024 season, Chris was hired by NBC Sports California to broadcast the Oakland Athletics as one of two lead broadcasters (alternating) heading into the 2024 season.

 On October 23, 1987, Harry Caray's Italian Steakhouse opened in the Chicago Varnish Company Building, a Chicago Landmark building that is also listed on the National Register of Historic Places.
 There are seven restaurants and an off-premises catering division which bear the Harry Caray name.

-Controversy

-Caray occasionally made comments that were considered racist against Asians and Asian-Americans.